dotnet/csharplang/proposals/extensions.md

 The extension type members may not use the `virtual`, `abstract`, `sealed`, `override` modifiers, or the `protected` access modifier.
 Member methods may not use the `readonly` modifier.
-The `new` modifier is allowed and the compiler will warn that you should use `new` when shadowing.

 An extension cannot contain a member declaration with the same name as the extension.